 The pandemic of a new coronavirus disease, COVID-19, has worsened the opioid epidemic, just as some states were reporting drops in overdose deaths.
 Suspected overdoses increased by 42 percent in May 2020 compared with the same month a year earlier, and though official data for 2020 has not been released, many of these deaths are believed to be opioid-related.
 Disruptions to supply chains have forced people to turn to drugs they are less familiar with, and social-distancing measures have meant more people taking drugs alone.

 What are the demographics of the opioid crisis?

-The vast majority of those who overdose on opioids are non-Hispanic white Americans, who make up close to 80 percent of the annual total.
-Non-Hispanic black Americans and Hispanic Americans account for about 11 and 8 percent of cases, respectively.
+The vast majority of those who overdose on opioids are non-Hispanic white Americans, who made up more than 75 percent of the annual total in 2018.
+Black Americans and Hispanic Americans accounted for about 13 and 9 percent of cases, respectively.
 Economists Anne Case and Angus Deaton have argued that the rise in what they call “deaths of despair”—which include drug overdoses, particularly among white Americans without college degrees—is primarily the result of wages stagnating over the last four decades and a decline in available jobs.

 U.S. military veterans, many of whom suffer from chronic pain as a result of their service, account for a disproportionately high number of opioid-related deaths.
 Veterans are twice as likely as the general population to die from an opioid overdose, according to a study commissioned by the National Institutes of Health.